ehrktia/dotfiles/README.md

 ## Todo

-- [ ] allocate individual branches for work and personal
+- [x ] allocate individual branches for work and personal